A bureaucrat’s ode to life

 It is high time we discussed mental health just like addressing physical ailments.
 The world is in the grip of the digital world and social media.
 The highly toxic elements of digital media can weaken a person emotionally, leading to many issues.
 They might not be aware of the exact issues.
 This happens due to the lack of empathy in society.

 Also, with a bit of prioritising, one can find time for everything.
-I am adamant to finish my files on a day-to-day basis.
+I am adamant on finishing my files on a day-to-day basis.
 The wisdom of knowing what can be changed or what cannot is a must.
 Have patience, and self-respect and don’t get corrupted.

 I don’t take things too seriously and make self-deprecating humour.
 That’s one of my ways to stay sane.
-I try to keep in the company of positive and pleasant personalities and mostly away from toxic people.
-The humour sense comes as an add-on.
+I try to keep company of positive and pleasant personalities and mostly away from toxic people.
+The sense of humour comes as an add-on.
 Criticisms are welcome for polishing oneself into a better person.
 So if there are valid points I consider them.
 Some purposefully do it for attention and I feel pity for them.

 I found time to visit the inmates at old age and children’s homes while working as the Collector in Kozhikode.
 On the last day of my posting, I visited them like any other day.
-Most of the age-old citizens have dementia and sometimes forget even their names.
-But I was surprised when one of the bedridden grandfathers showed a Malayalam newspaper article about my transfer and asked me, “pokuanalle mon”.
+Most of the elder citizens have dementia and sometimes forget even their names.
+But I was surprised when one bedridden old man showed a Malayalam newspaper article about my transfer and asked me, “pokuanalle mon?”.
 It melted me.
 That was the moment when I felt my life was worth something.

 I have been working on a documentary for the past four years on bonded labourers in our country.
 They live in bonded slavery as they have to pay off mortgages and other loans.
 Shooting mostly features north India, including Kolkata.
 I expect to screen it at upcoming national and international film festivals.
 Also, I am excited about two films I have acted in.
 They will be released next year.